Brian-Pho/Textbook-Notes/content/posts/books/nonviolent-communication/index.md

 - E.g. Avoid "I should have known better" and "I shouldn't have done that".
 - The word "should" implies that there is no choice.
 - A basic idea of NVC is that whenever we imply that someone is wrong/bad, what we are really saying is that they aren't acting in harmony with our needs.
-- NVC mourning: connecting with the feelings and unmet needs stimulated by past actions we now regret.
+- *NVC mourning*: connecting with the feelings and unmet needs stimulated by past actions we now regret.
 - When we feel regret, ask ourselves "When I behaved in the way which I now regret, what need of mine was I trying to meet?"
-- NVC self-forgiveness: connecting with the need we were trying to meet when we took the action that we now regret.
+- *NVC self-forgiveness*: connecting with the need we were trying to meet when we took the action that we now regret.
 - An important part of self-compassion is to connect both parts of ourselves, the self that regrets the action and the self that took the action in the first place.
 - We're compassionate with ourselves when we are able to embrace all parts of ourselves and recognize the needs and values expressed by each part.
 - Replace language that implies lack of choice with language that acknowledges choice.